 Do you run a business in the Philippines?
 Does the business hold inventories for commercial sale?
 If so, are you aware of the key BIR compliance requirement to submit updated Inventory Lists to the BIR each year?

 In short – businesses in the Philippines that hold inventories for sale are required to submit an updated Inventory List to the BIR by a specific deadline every year.

-Our explainer below outlines all you need to know about the submission of Inventory Lists to the BIR in the Philippines.
+Our Explainer below outlines all you need to know about the submission of BIR Inventory Lists!

 What is the Inventory List?

 The Inventory List is a compliance requirement for businesses that hold inventory for sale in the Philippines.
 This list must be prepared and submitted by relevant companies to the BIR on an annual basis.

 The Inventory List is a comprehensive report that must outline the details of all inventories held by a company as at the last date of the company’s financial year.

 The Deadline Date for submission each year depends on the financial year (i.e. calendar or fiscal) of the particular business.
 Many companies in the Philippines will have financial years that follow the calendar year.
 This means that the last date of the financial year for many businesses will be 31 December.